metricationmatters/research/proposals/Prefixes.md

 Examples:

-*** Note: The following prefixes cover the majority of all usage, although two new Magnifying and minifying prefixes are currently proposed by the CGPM committee.
-Currently there are 16 total prefixes (with the deprecation mentioned).
-If the CGPM committee proposal is carried out there will be 20 prefixes (with deprecation mentioned).
+Currently there are 24 total prefixes, and with the deprecation mentioned, the total would be 20.

 Magnifying Prefixes